-Page 162, step 2: The book says that the arrowhead appears at the start of the line, the first anchor point added.
-Arrowheads are one of the situations in which path direction matters.
+Page 170: The book says that the arrowhead appears at the start of the line, the first anchor point added.
+The use of arrowheads is one instance in which path direction matters.
 In other words, if a student applies a Start arrowhead and it appears on the wrong end, that simply means the start of the path (the first anchor point drawn) is really the other end.